Hanbok: Women's everyday wear

 Early Joseon continued the women's fashion for baggy, loose clothing, such as those seen on the mural from the tomb of Bak Ik (1332–1398); the murals from the tomb of Bak Ik are valuable resources in Korean archaeology and art history for study of life and customs in early Joseon. the women of the lower class generally imitated the upper-class women clothing.

 Ordinary people's clothing, Mural tomb of Bak Ik in Gobeop-ri, Miryang.
-Bak Ik(1332–1398) was an early Joseon civil official.
+Bak Ik(1332–1398) was a late Goryeo civil official.

 During the Joseon dynasty, the chima (skirt) adopted fuller volume, while the jeogori (upper garment) took a more tightened and shortened form, features quite distinct from the hanbok of earlier eras like Goguryeo and Goryeo, when the chima had a more natural A-line silhouette and the jeogori was baggy and long, reaching well below waist level.

 Wearing a full chima and veiled by a sseugaechima, an 18th-century Joseon woman heads to a secret, moonlit rendezvous with her lover.

 In the 15th century, neo-Confucianism was very rooted in the social life of the fifteenth and sixteenth centuries which led to the strict regulation of clothing (including fabric use, colours of fabric, motifs, and ornaments) based on status.
 Neo-Confucianism also influenced women's wearing of full-pleated chima, longer jeogori, and multiple layers of clothing in order to never reveal skin.
 In the 15th century, women started wearing full-pleated chima, which completely hid the body lines, and longer-length jeogori.
 The 15th-century style was heavily influenced by the prevailing Neo-Confucian ideology from China.